- Societal role

 The Commission also launched two studies during 2010-2011, one assessing the sport sector's economic importance in Member States , in particular its growth and employment potential, and the other on the possibility of a future sport monitoring function in the EU.

 The EU Expert Group on Sport Statistics, set up by the Council was given the task of recommending ways to promote data collection to measure the economic benefits of the EU sport sector.
 The group's first findings were reflected in the 2012 Council conclusions on strengthening evidence-based policies.

-The Commission intends to carry out a Eurobarometer survey on sport and physical activity in 2014.
+The Commission carried out a Eurobarometer survey on sport and physical activity in March 2014.

 Statistical work on physical activity has also been included in the EU's multi-annual statistical programme 2013-2017.